Sinéad O'Connor on Saturday Night Live: Background

+In her 2021 memoir, Rememberings, O'Connor wrote that she was regularly beaten by her mother, who also taught her to steal from the collection plate at Mass and from charity tins.
+In 1979, at age 13, O'Connor went to live with her father.
+At the age of 15, following acts of shoplifting and truancy, she was placed for 18 months in the Grianán Training Centre, run by the Order of Our Lady of Charity.
+She later attended Maryfield College in Drumcondra, and Newtown School in Waterford for fifth and sixth year as a boarder, but did not sit the Leaving Certificate in 1985.

+In 1985, O’Connor moved from Dublin to London.
+She lived near Portobello Road Market and befriended members of the local Rastafarian community.
+The "oppositional inclinations of Rasta chants and rebel songs" influenced her philosophy and artistic output, including the song "Black Boys on Mopeds", a commentary on Thatcher-era England released on her second album, I Do Not Want What I Haven't Got (1990).

-Daniel Glass, an executive at Sinead O'Connor's record label, said that by 1992 she was "not getting a lot of love [...] she was controversial, she hadn't had a hit in a while".
-In 1990, O'Connor had withdrawn from a scheduled appearance on the American television show Saturday Night Live (SNL) when she learnt it was to be hosted by Andrew Dice Clay, who she said was disrespectful to women.
-She had been criticised for refusing to allow "The Star-Spangled Banner" to be played before one of her shows in New Jersey.
-Later that year, when she won three 1990 MTV Video Music Awards, she made a speech "connect[ing] her experience [of radio censorship] with the industry's censorship of Black artists".
-She boycotted the 33rd Annual Grammy Awards and refused to accept the Grammy Award she won a few months later, after writing a letter to the Recording Academy criticising the music industry as materialistic.
-O'Connor, who was raised Catholic, also criticised the Catholic Church for its positions on birth control and divorce, and in 1992 forced her way into the Dáil Éireann (Irish parliament) to speak to Taoiseach (prime minister) Albert Reynolds regarding the X Case, in which a 14-year-old rape victim sought an abortion.
+In May 1990, O'Connor canceled an appearance on the American television show Saturday Night Live (SNL) when she learnt it was to be hosted by Andrew Dice Clay, who she felt was disrespectful to women.
+She had been previously criticized for refusing to allow "The Star-Spangled Banner" to be played before one of her shows in New Jersey.
+Later that year, when she won three 1990 MTV Video Music Awards, O'Connor made a speech "connect[ing] her experience [of radio censorship] with the industry's censorship of black artists".

+On September 29, 1990, O'Connor was the musical guest for the SNL season 16 premiere, with the host Kyle MacLachlan.
+She performed "Three Babies" and "The Last Day of Our Acquaintance".
+She boycotted the 33rd Annual Grammy Awards, which were held in February 1991, and refused to accept the Grammy Award she won a few months later, after writing a letter to the Recording Academy criticizing the music industry as materialistic.
+O'Connor, who was raised Catholic, also criticized the Catholic Church for its positions on birth control and divorce, and in 1992 forced her way into the Dáil Éireann (Irish parliament) to speak to Taoiseach (prime minister) Albert Reynolds regarding the X Case, in which a 14-year-old rape victim sought an abortion.
+Daniel Glass, an executive at O'Connor's record label, said that by 1992 she was "not getting a lot of love [...]
+She was controversial, she hadn't had a hit in a while."